kirillkovalenko/nssm/README.txt

 Thanks to Bernard Loh for finding a bug with service recovery.
 Thanks to Benjamin Mayrargue (www.softlion.com) for adding 64-bit support.
 Thanks to Joel Reingold for spotting a command line truncation bug.
+Thanks to Arve Knudsen for spotting that child processes of the monitored application could be left running on service shutdown, and that a missing registry value for AppDirectory confused NSSM.

 Licence
 -------